Our Address:

 The following are examples of some ear symptoms that may indicate that the underlying problem is actually with the TMJ:

-• Pain in ears
+• Pain in the ears

 • Ear pressure and a feeling of fullness

-• Ringing in ears
+• Ringing in the ears

-• Jaw shifts to the right or left when opening wide
+• Jaw shifts to the right or left when opening wide.

 • Dizziness/Balance Issues